aliceitmushuk/fast_krr_alisver/README.md

 Below, we provide an overview of the steps needed to reproduce our results.

 ### Cloning the repository
-Please clone this repository to your local machine:
+Please clone this repository using the following command:

 ```bash
 git clone https://github.com/pratikrathore8/fast_krr.git